 Insect repellent is a good idea during most of the year.

 Physical Address: 7938 Hog Island Rd, Surry, VA 23883

 From the Previous Site on the Tidewater Loop of VBWT:

 From Fort Huger return to SR 10/Old Stage Hwy and turn right (West).
 Continue for 2.6 miles and turn right on Rt.
 650/Hog Island Road.
 Continue 4.0 miles and turn right on Landing Road.
 Drive 0.1 miles to the parking lot on the left.
 Continue north approximately 2.0 miles, passing the Virginia Power Surry Nuclear Power Plant, to the main entrance gate.
-NOTE: You will need to stop at the power plant’s security checkpoint and have photo identification ready.
-During times of high security, vehicles may be searched or access to this site may be restricted.
-When the road turns to gravel, you are in the Virginia Department of Game and Inland Fisheries’ Hog Island Wildlife Management Area.
+When the road turns to gravel, you are in the Virginia Department of Wildlife Resources’ Hog Island Wildlife Management Area.

 Location & DirectionsView on Google Maps